dorianbuck/atm_challenge_aug_21/README.md

-# First week challenge is to create an ATM app in Ruby.

-## This simple app should simulate the logic for an ATM machine.
+# Week 1 - ATM Challenge

+This app simulates the logic for an ATM machine.
+A user should be able to create a person, an atm and an account.
+The user is then given an account with a 4-digit number as pincode and can interact with its own account to check balance but also withdraw from the ATM machine.

+It is written in Ruby and tested with RSpec.

+The following coders are: Johnny See & Dorian Buck.

 ## SETUP INSTRUCTIONS